Our Response to Coronavirus

 - What should I do if I become unwell after my theatre visit?

-- All theatre venues are working with the government to ‘Track And Trace’.
+- All theatre venues are working with the government to ‘Test And Trace’.
 If you display COVID-19 symptoms, you are required to inform your point of purchase.

 Health & Safety Responsible Person